-Lotus just announced a limited edition of the Evija, a high-end EV that's more often than not referred to as the most powerful production car on the planet.
-The Fittipaldi celebrates the 50th anniversary of iconic racer Emerson Fittipaldi and Team Lotus' 1972 win of the F1 Drivers' and Constructors' Championships, respectively.
+Lotus just announced a limited edition of the Evija, an EV hypercar that's more often than not referred to as the most powerful production car on the planet.
+The Fittipaldi is celebrating the 50th anniversary of iconic racer Emerson Fittipaldi and Team Lotus' 1972 win of the F1 Drivers' and Constructors' Championships, respectively.

-That pairing of the Type 72 car and Emerson Fittipaldi is considered by many as one of the greatest in F1 history.
+That pairing of the Type 72 car and Emerson Fittipaldi is considered by many as one of the greatest in F1 history and many F1 scholars will even go as far as suggesting that the remarkable car still holds the title of "Best Designed F1 Car" to this day.

 Based on the original Evija that made its debut in 2019, the Fittipaldi takes an already incredible machine and makes it even better; adding a new paint job, a reworked interior, and a slew of perks to emphasize the "special" bit in the term "special edition model."